-Before coming to The Trust for Public Land, he served as an associate with the World Wildlife Fund’s Successful Communities Program in Washington, D.C.; field representative for the Successful Communities Program in Florida, in partnership with 1000 Friends of Florida; and as senior cabinet aide for environmental affairs in the Florida Treasurer’s office.
+Before coming to The Trust for Public Land, he served as Associate with World Wildlife Fund’s Successful Communities Program in Washington, D.C.; Field Representative for the Successful Communities Program in Florida, in partnership with 1000 Friends of Florida; and Senior Cabinet Aide for environmental affairs in the Florida Treasurer’s office.
 He is also a former employee of the natural resources unit of the Florida Governor’s Office of Planning and Budgeting.

-Will received a master's degree in urban and environmental planning from the University of Virginia School of Architecture, where he worked for the university's Institute for Environmental Negotiation, and a BA in English from Davidson College.
+Will received a Master’s degree in Urban and Environmental Planning from the University of Virginia, School of Architecture, where he worked for the University’s Institute for Environmental Negotiation, and a B.A. in English from Davidson College.